 All chicken aside, I believe the USA could have a similar slogan to illustrate their collective history as a 237-year-old nation: “We didn’t invent gun violence, we just perfected it.”
 America loves guns more than any fried food, including Twinkies, Oreo’s or butter.
 Our media reports it daily, our movies glorify its power, our military uses them with devastating efficacy and our major cities are polluted with their influence.
-We all know the news of last December in Newtown, of last summer in Denver, of VT, Columbine and so on.
+We all know the news of last December in Newtown, of last summer in Denver, of Virginia Tech, Columbine and so on.
 There is gun violence all over the world, but it seems the “New World” has the most frightful statistics of late.
 There are the known offenders of Brazil, Venezuela, Colombia, Mexico and, of course, USA.

 Africa is still the world leader of total murders; however, the majority of those murders are not GUN murders.
 More likely machete or strangling, who knows?
 I don’t claim to understand much about that large, intimidating continent, besides, it’s not like Africa is looked to as a stable continent in the forefront of civil rights and world peace.
 Yet, I doubt America is either anymore.
 How could we be?
 We’ve been involved in so many wars and skirmishes and interventions and secret bombings and coups and overthrows that the world may well see us as a hindrance instead of a helper.

-We have over 13,000 murders a year, political assassinations, televised suicides, murder/suicides, abortion, death penalty, DUI manslaughters, as well as the seven major wars of the last 100 years.
+We have over 13,000 murders a year.
+We have political assassinations, televised suicides, murder/suicides, death penalty, DUI manslaughters, as well as the seven major wars of the last 100 years.
 Death is all around us, as it is in any country, but somehow America reacts differently.
 We are sad and preachy to ease the pain, and then when someone suggests change to prevent another tragedy, there is uproar.
 What are we hiding?
 Who are we protecting?
 The NRA is the scapegoat of liberals, but they, like any other group in a capitalistic society is guarding the bottom line.
 It just so happens that their bottom line is soaked in blood, whereas somebody like the pharmaceuticals bottom line is doused in overmedicated mental illness and depressed teenagers on Prozac.

 Also, it seems that all our futuristic movies involve guns.
 It’s like we can’t even imagine a future where there are none.
 Even Demolition Man, where there was a leader crazy enough to completely outlaw guns, thereby turning everyone into calm law-abiding citizens eating Taco Bell and never cursing; it turned out he was actually crazy and purposely allowed a gun-loving criminal and a gun-loving cop to blow that peaceful world up with a few leftover guns from the museum.
 Even the imaginative, inspired writers of southern California can’t create a world where gun violence doesn’t exist.
 In the 21st century, we look to our celebrities for guidance, and if they’re all firing guns and surviving to Live Free and Die Hard again, or surviving a Skyfall and multiple gun attacks, then why can’t we?

 Allow a mosque in lower Manhattan, nudity on television, or protests by the insane and hopeless Westboro Baptist Church or the KKK.
 I think you can see the slippery slope of either more or less legislation.
-Those men who created America did a good job, but it is a different world now.
+Those wise old White men who created America did a good job, but it is a different world now.
 Perhaps it’s better to have no naked chicks kissing on the channel opposite SpongeBob.
-Perhaps it’s better to keep religion in neutral areas where there wasn’t a massacre (tell that to any Native American tribe.)
+Perhaps it’s better to keep religion in neutral areas where there wasn’t a massacre (tell that to any Native American tribe :/).
 Perhaps it’s not a bad thing to limit ultra-effective killing machines and metal penetrating ammunition also.

 America is a great country, a violent, hypocritical, generous, diverse country.
 We produce amazing people and products.
 We lead the world in many ways.
 Our goal in the future should be to lead the way to peace.
 The old Roman expression: “If you want peace, prepare for war” is apropos for this argument.
 We are certainly prepared for war, so perhaps peace is on the way.
 It most assuredly will have to start in the Homeland.